-- We offer free prenatal classes to Teen Moms (19 years old or younger) and new immigrant Punjabi speaking families.
+- We may offer free prenatal classes to Teen Moms (19 years old or younger).
 Call your local public health unit to see if one of these classes is available in your area.

 - If you are receiving maternity care through a hospital maternity clinic, find out if they also offer prenatal classes.

 Free Prenatal Breastfeeding Classes

 Breastfeeding is the best source of nutrition and health protection for a baby.
 Prenatal breastfeeding classes offer expectant parents an opportunity to learn about breastfeeding basics and techniques.
 These classes are designed for first-time parents and parents who had difficulties breastfeeding in the past.
 They are taught by trained public health nurses.

 Classes are offered on various days and evenings, visit our Events Calendar for the full listing and book your free two hour class.